dask/dask/docs/source/debugging.rst

 don't need parallelism.

 This only works for single-machine schedulers.
-It does not work with dask.distributed unless you use comfortable using the Tornado API (want to look at the `testing infrastructure
+It does not work with dask.distributed unless you are comfortable using the Tornado API (look at the `testing infrastructure
 <http://distributed.readthedocs.io/en/latest/develop.html#writing-tests>`_
 docs, which accomplish this).
-Also, because this operates on a single machine it assumes that your computation can run on a single machine without exceeding RAM limits.
+Also, because this operates on a single machine it assumes that your computation can run on a single machine without exceeding memory limits.
 It may be wise to use this approach on smaller versions of your problem if possible.